AndreMiras/km/AutoFS-with-Samba-on-Ubuntu.md

     sudo apt-get install autofs

-You would also have to update the credential file with your user/password.
+You would also have to update the credential file with your user/password and optional domain.
+The file must sit in /etc/auto.smb2.$key, with $key being the server you want to access to and should contain the following lines:

+    domain=your_optional_domain
+    username=your_username
+    password=your_password

 ## Attachments